-How the Vancouver-Based Layher Supplier Combines Quantify and Scaffold Designer to Boost Returns by 30%
+How the Vancouver-Based Layher Supplier Combines Quantify and Avontus Designer to Boost Returns by 30%

 Skyline launched in 1995 with a four-person team operating out of a pickup truck.
 Today, the Vancouver-based company has nearly 100 employees and over $12 million in scaffold assets.
 The firm exclusively supplies German-made Layher systems equipment, primarily for large civil and infrastructure projects in the Canadian province of British Columbia.
 Skyline focuses on specialty projects, such as building restorations, demolitions, facade supports and temporary roofs.